Learn and build with the geometry and shapes for kids. Tons of fun math activities included and a FREE pattern block symmetry activity!

 - Create a piece of art using the concept of symmetry.
 Fold a piece of paper and paint only on one side.
 Fold the paper together to create symmetrical paint blotches.

-Geometry and Shapes for Kids: Resources
+Geometry and Shapes Resources for K-2

 The activities seen in this post can be found in the following resources.